 The Governor of Illinois created a commission to examine the problems with Illinois criminal law and to rewrite the Illinois criminal code.
 This two-volume Final Report of the Illinois Criminal Code Rewrite and Reform Commission proposes a new criminal code, in volume 1, together with an official commentary, in volume 2, that explains each provision and how and why it differs from existing law.
 The introduction to the Report summarizes the reasons for and the importance of criminal code reform, and describes the techniques used in this rewrite project, including both the project’s drafting principles and the methods by which the Commission organized its work.
 This report was co-authored by Paul H. Robinson, Reporter, Michael T. Cahill, Staff Director, and Commission Staff.

 Robinson, Paul H. and Cahill, Michael T., "Final Report of the Illinois Criminal Code Rewrite and Reform Commission" (2003).
-Faculty Scholarship.
+All Faculty Scholarship.
 291.

 American Politics Commons, Criminal Law Commons, Criminology Commons, Criminology and Criminal Justice Commons, Law Enforcement and Corrections Commons, Legislation Commons, Public Law and Legal Theory Commons